-The Company's activities expose it to credit risk, liquidity risk and market risk.
+The Company's activities expose it to liquidity risk and market risk.
 This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the related impact in the financial statements.
-The Companies risk management is done in close co-ordination with the board of directors and focuses on actively securing the Company's short, medium and long-term cash flows by minimizing the exposure to volatile financial markets.
+The Companies risk management is done in close co-ordination with the board of directors and focuses on actively securing the Companies short, medium and long-term cash flows by minimizing the exposure to volatile financial markets.
+Long-term financial investments are managed to generate lasting returns.
 The Company does not actively engage in the trading of financial assets for speculative purposes nor does it write options.
 The most significant financial risks to which the Company is exposed are described below: